Cost Inflation Index (CII) is used to estimate the yearly increase in an asset’s price due to inflation.

 Indexation for long-term capital assets helps in adjusting the purchase price of the asset using the Cost Inflation Index (CII) to account for inflation, thereby reducing the taxable capital gain.
 This method is not applicable for short-term capital gains.
 The formulas are:

-(CII for the year of asset transfer x Cost of asset acquisition) / CII for the year of asset Purchase or year 2001-02, whichever comes later
+Indexed Cost of Asset Acquisition = (CII for the year of asset transfer x Cost of asset acquisition) / CII for the year of asset Purchase or year 2001-02, whichever comes later Indexed Cost of Asset Improvement = (CII for the year of asset transfer x Cost of asset improvement) / CII for the year of asset improvement. |

-How to find out the capital gain using CII?
+How to Calculate Capital Gain using CII?

 Amit purchase a house in FY 2001-02 for Rs 10 Lakh.
 He sells the same in FY 2017-18 for Rs 40Lakh.
 What will be the indexed cost of acquisition?